 All you need to do is send us your manuscript or pitch idea, with a covering letter, bio, and synopsis.

 We incorporate green business practices as much as possible as we are all too aware of the amount of paper waste that is produced by the book publishing industry.
 Therefore, we do not accept paper submissions, and you should email your piece to firstname.lastname@example.org.
-Any submissions sent though our contact pages or other email addresses will be deleted, unread.
+Any submissions sent though our contact pages or other email addresses, unless advised to do so by ourselves, will not be reviewed.

 What happens after I’ve received an offer of publication?

-Traditional publishing is an incredibly lengthy process.
-The time from offer to contract signing is usually in months, not days.
-After an offer, both parties will discuss deal points including royalties, expected formats, subsidiary rights, and – hopefully – reach an agreement.
-The publisher will then start preparing a contract – which doesn’t happen overnight – and average time between an agreed deal to the receipt of a contract can take up to 4 months.
+The time from offer to contract signing is usually in weeks, not days.
+After an offer, both parties will discuss deal points including royalties, expected formats, subsidiary rights, and – with an aim to – reach an agreement.
+Although, a lot of the time contracts can be signed much quicker.
+The publisher will then start preparing a final contract with the details discussed and agreed.

 Among everything else, this rough timeline gives aspiring authors one more factor to consider when submitting to publishers.
-Your own mileage may vary, but from offer to negotiating a contract, to finally the printed novel, it can take an average time of 18 months.
+Individual mileage may vary, but from offer to negotiating a contract, to finally the printed novel, it can take an average time of 14 months.